 Visit the Minnesota State Capitol Rotunda to view these flags now on display...

-Co.
-I, 1st Minnesota Volunteer Infantry Regiment - National Flag
+See More1st Minnesota Volunteer Infantry Regiment - National Flag (Gettysburg)

-4th Minnesota Volunteer Infantry Regiment - Regimental Flag
+2nd Minnesota Veteran Volunteer Infantry Regiment - Regimental Flag